getsentry/streams/sentry_streams/docs/source/runtime/arroyo.rst

 ☑ A ``Broadcast`` step has been created which broadcasts messages and watermarks to all downstream branches

+☐ The ``Broadcast`` step needs to properly broadcast messages (currently it just copies references to one Python message, which doesn't work).

 ☐ The ``Router`` step needs to be rewritten to be a custom step that routes regular messages downstream (to a single downstream branch), but broadcasts watermarks downstream (to all branches)

-☐ ``Reduce`` and ``Multiprocess`` steps need to handle watermark messages
+☑ ``Reduce`` and ``Multiprocess`` steps handle watermark messages by spooling watermarks in the ``ArroyoStrategyDelegate`` until they can be submitted back to Rust

-☐ The custom commit step that commits only after receiving a watermark copy from each branch in the pipeline needs to be implemented (for now, the arroyo runtime uses the standard once-per-second commit step)
+☑ The custom commit step that commits only after receiving a watermark copy from each branch in the pipeline has been implemented